erickcastelli/KIR_genotyping/copy_number/README.md

 The output_TXT_file is a file containing the read depths observed in each interval, the averages for the target and reference, and the ratio between them.

+To calculate copy number, we recomend to open this output_TXT_file in EXCEL or another spreedshet program, or even using R.

+Generate a histogram with all samples, and using a low bin width such as 0.01.

+Now, manually define the thresholds for 1 copy, 2 copies, 3 copies, and 4 copies.